Reconsidering the Raj- Lecture 5

 Tuesday 10 April 2018: Independence and Partition

-Panel discussion: Professor Joya Chatterji (focusing on India), Dr Farzana Sheikh (focusing on Pakistan) and Professor Ian Talbot (focusing on Britain).
+Panel discussion: Professor Joya Chatterji (focusing on India), Dr Farzana Shaikh (focusing on Pakistan) and Professor Ian Talbot (focusing on Britain).
+Victoria Schofield will act as moderator.

-Farzana Sheikh is author of Making Sense of Pakistan and is a specialist in the regional politics of South Asia.
+- Farzana Shaikh is author of Making Sense of Pakistan and Community and Consensus in Islam: Muslim Representation in Colonial India, 1860-1947.
+She is a specialist in the regional politics of South Asia.
 She is an Associate Fellow, Asia Programme, Chatham House.

 Advance registration online for this lecture is required.